-Because the password gets encrypted, you can send the password via an insecure method of communication (such as email or an unencrypted messaging application like Skype or Discord) without the risk of a third party being able to retrieve the password.
+Because the password gets encrypted, you can send the password via an insecure method of communication (such as email, Skype, Discord, etc) without the risk of a third party being able to retrieve the password.

 SENDER: The person who wants to share a password.

 RECIPIENT: The person who wants to receive a password.

 - Both the SENDER and RECIPIENT need to have Kryptor on their computer.
 The portable or installable version of Kryptor can be used.

 - RECIPIENT: Go to Tools => Password Sharing in Kryptor.

 - RECIPIENT: Click on 'Recipient: Generate key pair'.
 This will generate a public and private key.
 Write down or copy/paste your public and private key.